mintapi/mintapi/README.md

       --show-pending        Exclude pending transactions from being retrieved.
                             Used with --transactions
       --filename FILENAME, -f FILENAME
-                            write results to file. can be {csv,json} format. default is to write to stdout.
+                            write results to file.
+If no file is specified, then data is written to stdout.
+Do not specify the file extension as it is determined based on the selection of `--format`.
+      --format              Determines the output format of the data, either `csv` or         `json`.
+The default value is `json`.
+If no `filename` is specified, then this determines the `stdout` format.
+Otherwise, if a `filename` is specified, then this determines the file extension.
       --keyring             Use OS keyring for storing password information --headless            Whether to execute chromedriver with no visible window.